High Risk Groups

 - DO NOT eat any king mackerel, shark, swordfish, tilefish, or cobia.

 - Too much consumption of fish with high levels of mercury may lead to heart diseases in adults.

-- Health effects of mercury in adults can usually be corrected if a person stops eating fish that contain high levels of mercury.
+- Health effects of mercury in adults can usually be corrected if a person stops eating fish that contain high

 - If you are concerned about the amount of mercury in your body, see your doctor.